Maine School of Ministry (MESOM)

 We also offer mentored-practice fieldwork serving congregations in Maine and beyond.
 Some “traditional students” fit here.
 Whether on an academic path, an alternative path, or something in-between, your progress with the Maine School of Ministry will be unique.
 And you will contribute something new to our learning community.

 Our work and our vision grew up alongside the 21st century UCC Manual on Ministry.
 By promoting and cultivating a culture of call, adding academic resources and mentorship, we affirm God’s gifting and guidance in every generation – including toward more remote or rural congregations.
-Since 2015, MESOM has affirmed students on their way to authorized ministry (lay or ordained) in the various associations of the Maine Conference.
+Beginning in 2012, MESOM has affirmed students on their way to authorized ministry (lay or ordained) in the various associations of the Maine Conference.

 Upcoming Courses & Offerings